buddhist-uni/buddhist-uni.github.io/_courses/form.md

 [CBT] V.65--68
 {:.mb-0}
-- A lengthy description of how to the Brahmaviharas into practice to develop character.
+- A lengthy description of how to put the Brahmaviharas into practice in order to develop true character.

 ##### Uposatha